NaleenSarah/DiscordTimeNow/README.md

 # DiscordTimeNow

+***New in 1.1.1

+Added a json file in /configuration/config.json Add your bot token key here.
+File also contains a prefix which is not currently in use.

+Added new command dlh_stats

+Added a json load for the config
+Added file GuildData.cs for future work

-Discord.Net 1.0.0, Lobby and Time bot.
+***Discord.Net 1.0.0, Lobby and Time bot.

-Search for "CHANGE ME" for variables to change.

 **Admin
 exec_dlh: 	set defaults for the server, run exec_dlh command for more info.